zowe/docs-site/docs/user-guide/systemrequirements.md

 Requirements  | Description  | Resources in IBM Knowledge Center --|---|--
-AXE (System REXX)    | z/OS uses AXR (System REXX) component to perform Incident Log tasks.
+Integrated Cryptographic Service Facility (ICSF) | On z/OS, Node requires ICSF to be installed, configured and started. | N/A AXE (System REXX)    | z/OS uses AXR (System REXX) component to perform Incident Log tasks.
 The component enables REXX executable files to run outside of conventional TSO and batch environments.  |  [System REXX][1dae6ddc]
   Common Event Adapter (CEA) server| The CEA server, which is a co-requisite of the Common Information Model (CIM) server, enables the ability for z/OSMF to deliver z/OS events to C-language clients.       |  [Customizing for CEA][8e6f2b3e]
   Common Information Model (CIM) server| z/OSMF uses the CIM server to perform capacity-provisioning and workload-management tasks.
 Start the CIM server before you start z/OSMF (the IZU* started tasks).  |  [Reviewing your CIM server setup][155070cd]